 Additionally, Rotham, Peter Ramsey and Bob Persicetti all directed the first one but this time around Joaquim dos Santos will be in the big chair.
 His resume is mostly from the animated television series world with shows like Legend of Korra, G.I.
 Joe: Resolute and Avatar: The Last Airbender under his belt.
 This will be his first full-length animated feature film.

 When Will Spider-Man: Into The Spider-Verse 2 Be Released?

 We are still a couple of years away from the Into the Spider-verse 2 sequel hitting the big screen.
 Sony Picture Animation Studios set the release for April 8.
 2022.
-That will mean plenty of runway to find out what other characters will join the story and what the trajectory for a plot might look like.
+That date has now changed due to the COVID.
+Now the sequel is set to release on October 7, 2022.